Surplus labour: Criticism of Marx's concept of surplus labor

-Countries differ greatly with respect to the way they organise and share out work, labour participation rates, and paid hours worked per year, as can be easily verified from ILO data (see also Rubery & Grimshaw's text).
-The general trend in the world division of labour is for hi-tech, financial and marketing services to be located in the richer countries, which hold most intellectual property rights and actual physical production to be located in low-wage countries.
-Effectively, Marxian economists argue, this means that the labour of workers in wealthy countries is valued higher than the labour of workers in poorer countries.
+Countries differ greatly with respect to the way they organise and share out work, labor participation rates, and paid hours worked per year, as can be easily verified from ILO data (see also Rubery & Grimshaw's text).
+The general trend in the world division of labor is for hi-tech, financial and marketing services to be located in the richer countries, which hold most intellectual property rights and actual physical production to be located in low-wage countries.
+Effectively, Marxian economists argue, this means that the labor of workers in wealthy countries is valued higher than the labor of workers in poorer countries.
 However, they predict that in the long run of history, the operation of the law of value will tend to equalize the conditions of production and sales in different parts of the world.